netik/arduinogameshow/README.md

 - **Buzz in pause** (Default Off): If on, allows players to buzz in when the game is paused.
 Otherwise, the system will play the "invalid" sound.
 - **Buzzer lockout** (Default Off): I should have really named this "Buzz in once per round", but there's only 14 characters to work with on the display.
 If this is turned on, a player may only buzz in once per round.
 Once they buzz in, they're locked out until the clock is restarted.
 - **Beep Lastten** (Default Off): If turned on, we'll play a beep and flash the LEDs on the buzzers during the last ten seconds of the game.
 TODO: allow people to use a custom MP3 here instead of the 1khz test-tone.
 - **Factory Reset** Resets the system to all default values.
-It will blink once when you hit select, that resets the game.
+Hit SELECT to execute.
+It will blink once when you press select.
+This indicates the reset has completed.

 ### Setup Internals